What are the “Hash Functions”?

 In particular, cryptographic hash functions ideally exhibit these three properties:

 A hash function turns an input (for example text) into a string of bytes with a fixed length and structure.
-The output or value created is called a “hash value” or “checksum”.
-Any hash value created from data using a specific hashing algorithm is always the same length and one-way - it cannot be reversed.
+Miners call the output or value created a “hash value” or “checksum.”
+Any hash value that miners create from data using a specific hashing algorithm always has the same length and is one-way, meaning miners cannot reverse it.

 Image by Wikipedia